ptichko/ptichko.github.io/3_research.md

 To examine the neurobiological, developmental, and computational principles underlying rhythm cognition, my research uses a combination of computational and dynamical systems modeling, electrophysiological methods, and behavioral measures to investigate how our rhythmic abilities, and the neural dynamics that support them, change across the lifespan.

-I'm also have pet interests in dynamical systems approaches to perception-action, the limits of reductionism in developmental theory (e.g., developmental systems theory), and the ecological psychology of J.J.
+I also have pet interests in dynamical systems approaches to perception-action, the limits of reductionism in developmental theory (e.g., developmental systems theory), and the ecological psychology of J.J.
 Gibson.

 Click for my [google scholar](https://scholar.google.com/citations?user=HYUPaSIAAAAJ&hl=en&authuser=1) and [coding projects](https://github.com/ptichko).